-HISTORY AND SYSTEMS IN PSYCHOLOGY 2 credits Prerequisite: 630.
+HISTORY AND SYSTEMS IN PSYCHOLOGY 718

+Prerequisite: 630.
 Philosophical and scientific antecedents of psychology and details of the development of systematic viewpoints in the 19th and 20th centuries.

-PSYCHOLOGY OF ADULTHOOD AND AGING 727 4 credits Perequisite: graduate standing in psychology or in the collaborative program in counseling psychology or permission of the instructor.
+PSYCHOLOGY OF ADULTHOOD AND AGING 4 credits Prerequisite: graduate standing in psychology or in the collaborative program in counseling psychology or permission of the instructor.
 Aspects of development, aging with emphasis on life-span methodology and research design.
 Age-related changes in intelligence, personality sensation, perception, learning, memory, and socialization and intervention approaches.
+727